d4t4king/prosty/README.md

 ![Travis-CI Build Status Image](https://travis-ci.org/d4t4king/off-the-wall.svg?branch=master)

 Newly added:
+* 2015-10-29 - Added sysstat executables.
+Will probably (at least) add a drontab interface to show audit data captured by these tools.
+May morph into RRD graphs, and/or an extension of the pgraphs mod.
 * Wireshark without the UI:
 	* This is primarily to test a feature that may turn into something more.
 I had this idea about capturing packets on both the RED+GREEN interfaces, and them merging them into one pcap file for analysis.
 This is easiler facilitated using tshark (the commandline wireshark utility) and related tools (specifically `mergecap`).